Basement Renovation | Loving Your Lower Level

 Moisture and materials: not to be underestimated

 When remodeling or finishing a basement, there are important steps to take whether you are doing the work yourself or hiring a contractor, to make sure things are done properly.
 One of the most important things to consider when finishing your basement is moisture.
 Basements are prone to being damp, and this needs to be addressed at every stage of the remodel.
 The standard way to finish a basement is to build new walls inside the existing concrete walls, but first you will need to do a moisture test.
 Tape off a 12-inch-square area with a piece of plastic and duct tape and leave it for 24 hours.
 If there is condensation present, you have a moisture problem.
 If the walls are dry to the touch, you can simply paint them with a sealant.
-But if you have visible leaks and standing water, the walls will need to be waterproofed.
+But if you have visible leaks and standing water, the walls will need waterproofing with the help of professional waterproofing services.
 Start by filling in any small cracks in the walls and gaps around your pipes with a concrete patching compound.
 Larger cracks can be filled with hydraulic cement that will expand.
 Be aware that any cracks larger than the width of a pencil should be examined by a structural engineer in order to ensure professional repairs aren’t needed.
-An interior drain that leads to a sump pump can be installed to remove standing water.
+However, if the damage is significant, then you might also need exterior waterproofing.
+An interior drain that leads to basement pumps can be installed to remove standing water.
 These precautions may seem time consuming and costly but will save you time and money in the long run.
 You don’t want to skimp here and have to deal with water issues in the future.

 When it’s time to build the walls, use moisture- and rotresistant materials.
 Rigid foam board insulation is recommended over fiberglass because it is less likely to be damaged by moisture.
 Using treated wood is a good idea but make sure your nails and screws are compliant so they won’t corrode when they come in contact with the chemicals in the wood that protect it from moisture.
 Insulating the pipes and adding a vapor barrier to the walls will only add to your peace of mind during your renovation.